 My second year in Japan was better.
 I could communicate more easily in Japanese and made some real friends, particularly a new English teacher who was my age and also a dancer.
 Miyuki’s mother is from the Philippines, so she always managed to laugh at Japanese life on Tanegashima, and at the end of the year we performed a belly dance routine at a local festival that I’m sure scandalized half the island.

-When people now ask me how I liked Japan, or if I would recommend teaching English there, I’m never sure what to say.
+When people now ask me how I liked life in Japan, or if I would recommend teaching English in Japan, I’m never sure what to say.
 Thankfully I didn’t quite see it at the time, but after moving to Thailand I realized how depressed and simply not myself I had been for a lot of my time in Japan.
 But I also have friends who taught in Japan and absolutely loved it!

 Is anyone still reading this?
 Probably only my mother (thanks, Mamma, hope you have fun in Boston this weekend!).